iCodeWalker/r3f-first-app/readme.md

     We are going to create a mesh with its geometry composed of random triangles.

+    Steps:
+    1. Create a Float32Array.
+    2. Put a bunch of values in it.
+    3. Create a BufferAttribute out of this Float32Array.
+    4. Add it to the attributes of the BufferGeometry.

     1. We create a variable for vertices count.
 Ex we need 10 triangles and vertices per triangle is 3 const verticesCount = 10 * 3;